xpack/xpm-js/README-MAINTAINER.md

 - check if all previous fixed issues are in
 - commit with a message like _prepare v0.10.0_

-## Prepare a new blog post with the pre-release
+## Prepare a new blog post with the release

 In the `xpack/web-jekyll` GitHub repo:

 - select the `develop` branch
 - add a new file to `_posts/releases/xpm`
-- name the file like `2021-01-28-xpm-v0-8-1-released.md`
+- name the file like `2021-01-28-xpm-v0-10-0-released.md`
-- name the post like: **xPack xpm v0.10.0 pre-release**
+- name the post like: **xPack xpm v0.10.0 released**
 - update the `date:` field with the current date
-- add a paragraph with _To install the pre-release version, use:_ and give the command with the `@next` tag
 - update the **Changes** sections

 If any, refer to closed